-This person completes an assessment with a new patient and family.
-They offer:
+The oncology social worker or mental health nurse completes an assessment with a new patient and family.
+They can offer:

-- Links for patients to community resources and programs
+- Help with finding community resources and programs

 Cancer Nutrition Counseling